Curtiss-Wright XP-55 Ascender: Operational history

-The third XP-55 (S/N 42-78847) flew for the first time on 25 April 1944.
-It was fitted with four machine guns, and incorporated some of the lessons from the loss of the first XP-55.
-Engineers discovered the aircraft's stall characteristics could be improved by the addition of four-foot wingtip extensions, and by increasing the limits of the nose elevator travel.
-Between 16 September and 2 October 1944, the second XP-55 (42-78846), modified to the standards as the third aircraft, underwent official USAAF flight trials.
+The third XP-55 (serial 42-78847) flew for the first time on 25 April 1944.
+Modifications resulting from the investigation of the crash of the first prototype were introduced during construction; the addition of four-foot wingtip extensions to improve the stall characteristics and increasing the limits of the nose elevator travel to improve recovery if a stall did occur.
+It was the only prototype to be fitted with armament - four 0.5-inch machine guns.

-The performance of the XP-55 was inferior to conventional fighter aircraft.
-Sealing its fate, by 1944, jet-powered fighters were in development; that terminated development of the XP-55.
+After the second XP-55 (42-78846) was given the same modifications as the third prototype, it underwent official USAAF flight trials between 16 September and 2 October 1944.

-The third prototype XP-55 (s/n 42-78847) was lost on 27 May 1945 during the closing day of the Seventh War Bond Air Show at the Army Air Forces Fair at Wright Field in Dayton, Ohio.
+The third prototype XP-55 (s/n 42-78847) was lost on 27 May 1945, during the closing day of the Seventh War Bond Air Show at the Army Air Forces Fair at Wright Field in Dayton, Ohio.
 After a low pass in formation with a Lockheed P-38 Lightning and a North American P-51 Mustang on each wing, its pilot, William C. Glasgow, attempted a slow roll, but lost altitude and crashed, sending flaming debris into occupied civilian ground vehicles on a highway near the airfield.
 The crash killed Glasgow and four civilians on the ground.

+In test flights the XP-55 achieved 390 mph at 19,300 feet but suffered engine cooling problems.
+In terms of overall performance, testing of the XP-55 revealed it to be inferior to conventional fighter aircraft.
+In addition, by the end of 1944, German and British jet-powered fighters were fully operational, and the Lockheed XP-80 was about to commence operational trials with USAAF units in Italy.
+Development of completely new piston-engine fighter designs was regarded as redundant; further development of such aircraft was terminated, including the XP-55.